akkartik/teliva/sandboxing/README.md

   1. I have some sense of how to enforce this.
   2. Seems vaguely doable.
   3. Seems unlikely to be doable.

+UX:
+  * easily visualize how secure a configuration is.
+    - maybe show a lock in halves; left half = file system, right half = network.
+One half unlocked = orange.
+Both unlocked = red.

 ## Bottom up